-In 1960s there were elevator operators who would open and close the doors, announce what was on each floor, and control all the mechanics of the elevator (1).
+In the 1960s there were elevator operators who would open and close the doors, announce what was on each floor, and control all the mechanics of the elevator.
 Now every elevator has buttons and you can get to the floor you want without the help of someone.
 Elevator operators are no longer a common profession, but we now have many more elevators who need mechanics and engineers, which are much higher paying jobs.

 When everything is very convenient in your everyday life it becomes the norm and we expect things to “just work.”
 All the technological advances of recent years make us believe that a better level of service is possible as well in one of the most important industries – health care.
 AI could really help healthcare; however, it has a tough time getting accepted by a lot of people in the industry.
-One of key factors is the medical school costs.
+One of the key factors is the medical school costs.
 Medical students are signing up for hundreds of thousands of dollar loans and the thought of their replacement by AI is frightening.
-Of course it is scary to think that the four to seven year education could all be taken away with a rapid technological shift.
+Of course, it is scary to think that the four to seven-year education could all be taken away with a rapid technological shift.